hyriver/py3dep/README.rst

 Features
 --------

-Py3DEP is a part of Hydrodata software stack and provides access to the `3DEP <https://www.usgs.gov/core-science-systems/ngp/3dep>`__ database which is a part of the
+Py3DEP is part of a software stack for retrieving and processing hydrology and climatology datasets.
+This package provides access to the
+`3DEP <https://www.usgs.gov/core-science-systems/ngp/3dep>`__
+database which is a part of the
 `National Map services <https://viewer.nationalmap.gov/services/>`__.